mico666/Modification-Digital-Signature/README.md

 -gp <file>,<signature>: List pairs of files and their corresponding signatures.
 Each file and its signature should be separated by a comma (e.g., file.txt,signature.txt).
 Leave a space between pairs if verifying multiple files.
-Run the help command for more information:

-java -cp bcprov-jdk18on-177.jar:./ MicoVerify -help